Mananam 2016: Discover yourself

 The chapter of this year’s Mananam was Chapter 15, Purushottama Yoga.

-The Gita class was very practical in its approach as it explained about the Purusha that each and every one of us are.
+The Gita class was very practical in its approach as it explained the Purusha that each and every one of us are.
 The classes taught that the Creator and Creation are not two, the Jeeva and Iswara are not two and spoke about the ways in which each person can overcome their false identities and discover their True Self.

 Amma in her Satsang at the beach and in the hall gave an overall summary of the Purushottama Yoga with various examples in which a person could attain the enlightened state.
 Amma stressed the importance of spiritual practices to purify our minds to realize the inner Self which is dormant and covered with Vasanas.